 To help prevent elder abuse, stay actively involved in your loved one’s life.
 Visit, call, and become a resource that your loved one expects in their day-to-day life.
-Consistent involvement will give you an opportunity to watch for the signs of elder abuse in a non-intrusive and respectful way, and the presence of a watchful eye may deter others from exploitative conduct.
+Consistent involvement allows you to watch for the signs of elder abuse in a non-intrusive, respectful way.
+The presence of a watchful eye may deter others from exploitative conduct.

 - Nationwide, 24-hour, toll-free: 1-800-624-8404

-If you suspect your loved one is experiencing abuse, neglect, or exploitation in a facility licensed by the Department of Health and Human Services, call:
+If you suspect your loved one is experiencing abuse, neglect, or exploitation in a facility licensed by the Department of Health and Human Services, make a report.